AK7iwi/ft_irc/README.md

 ### 4) Command Parsing and Execution
 The server parses and executes standard IRC commands such as:

+- /PASS : Used to provide a connection password if the server requires one
-/NICK to set or change a user's nickname
+- /NICK : Set or change a user's nickname
+- /USER : Registers a new user with the server, providing basic information like  username, hostname, and real name
+- /PING Sent by the server to check if the client is still connected
+- /PONG Response to a /PING command
+- /JOIN Join a channel
-/JOIN to join a channel
+- /INVITE Invites a user to join a specific channel
+- /KICK Removes a user from a channel
+- /TOPIC Sets or retrieves the topic of a channel
-/PART to leave a channel
+- /PART Leave a channel
-/PRIVMSG to send private messages to other users
+- /PRIVMSG Send private messages to other users
-/QUIT to disconnect from the server
+- /MODE Sets or queries the mode of a user or channel

-RPL (Error Handling)
+### 5) RPL (Error Handling)
 The server implements error handling to ensure proper communication between clients and to provide meaningful feedback when commands fail or users encounter issues.

-Protocol Compliance
-ft_irc adheres to the IRC protocol specifications, making it compatible with common IRC clients like irssi, enabling seamless interaction with users across different platforms.
+### 1) Server Core

+### 2) Client management

+### 3) Channel System

+### 4) Command Parsing and Execution

+### 5) RPL (Error handling)